CEI-lab/ece3400-2017/docs/lab1.md

 ### If you finish early

-...there are plenty of things to do:
+Already a whiz at Arduino?
+No worries, there are plenty of things to do:

 **Soldering**

 If you run out of things to do, feel free to practice soldering of components and wires.
 Check out these helpful videos on [soldering](https://www.youtube.com/watch?v=IpkkfK937mU), and [desoldering](https://www.youtube.com/watch?v=Fxu1LAoqTRA).
 You can find old soldering wires and electronic components in the large bin in the lab.
 It is a really good idea to practice ahead of time to learn the technique to avoid, for example, damaging your actual components, or breaking wires during the competition.
 Be sure to always obey the following rules:
 - Wear goggles when soldering